-Carrying Amount mated Fair Value Carrying Amount Estimated Fair Value
+Fair Value Hierarchy Level Carrying Amount Estimated Fair Value Carrying Amount Estimated Fair Value

-Decem ber 31, 2 011 Decer nber 31, 2010

-(Millions of dollars)
+Decemb er 31, 2012 Decembe er 31, 2011

 Assets

-Cash and cash equivalents ^(a) \$ 764 \$ 764 \$ 876 \$ 876
+Cash and cash equivalents (a) 1 \$ 1,106 \$ 1,106 \$ 764 \$ 764

-Time deposits ^(b) 95 95 80 80
+Time deposits (b) 1 224 224 95 95

-Notes receivable ^(c) 394 373 611 597
+Note receivable (c) 3 395 392 394 373

 Liabilities and redeemable securities of subsidiaries

-Short-term debt ^(d) 87 87 79 79
+Short-term debt (d) 2 359 359 87 87

-Monetization loan ^(c) 397 386 397 397
+Monetization loan (c) 3 397 400 397 386

-Long-term debt ^(e) 5,648 6,671 4,988 5,556
+Long-term debt (e) 2 5,429 6,527 5,648 6,671

-Redeemable preferred securities of subsidiary ^(c) 506 568 1,012 1,092
+Redeemable preferred securities of subsidiary (c) 3 506 543 506 568

-Redeemable common securities of subsidiary ^(f) 41 41 35 35
+Redeemable common securities of subsidiary (f) 3 43 43 41 41

 - (a) Cash equivalents are comprised of certificates of deposit, time deposits and other interest-bearing investments with original maturity dates of 90 days or less.
-Cash equivalents are recorded at cost, which approximates fair value. - (b) Time deposits, included in Other current assets on the Consolidated Balance Sheet, are comprised of deposits with original maturities of more than 90 days but less than one year.
-Time deposits are recorded at cost, which approximates fair value. - (c) The note, monetization loan and redeemable preferred securities of subsidiary are not traded in active markets.
+Cash equivalents are recorded at cost, which approximates fair value. - (b) Time deposits are comprised of deposits with original maturities of more than 90 days but less than one year and instruments with original maturities of greater than one year, included in Other current assets or Other assets in the Consolidated Balance Sheet, as appropriate.
+Time deposits are recorded at cost, which approximates fair value. - The note, monetization loan and redeemable preferred securities of subsidiary are not traded in active markets.
 Accordingly, their fair values were calculated using a floating rate pricing model that compared the stated spread to the fair value spread to determine the price at which each of the financial instruments should trade.
 The model used the following inputs to calculate fair values: face value, current LIBOR rate, unobservable fair value credit spread, stated spread, maturity date and interest payment dates.
-The difference between the carrying amount of the note and its fair value represents an unrealized loss position for which an other-than-temporary impairment has not been recognized in earnings because we have both the intent and ability to hold the note for a period of time sufficient to allow for an anticipated recovery of fair value to the carrying amount of the note. - (d) Short-term debt is recorded at cost, which approximates fair value. - (e) Long-term debt excludes the monetization loan and includes the current portion (\$619 million and \$265 million as of December 31, 2011 and 2010, respectively) of these debt instruments.
+The difference between the carrying amount of the note and its fair value represents an unrealized loss position for which an other-than-temporary impairment has not been recognized in earnings because we have both the intent and ability to hold the note for a period of time sufficient to allow for an anticipated recovery of fair value to the carrying amount of the note. - (d) Short-term debt is comprised of U.S. commercial paper and other similar short-term debt issued by non-U.S. subsidiaries, all of which are recorded at cost, which approximates fair value. - (e) Long-term debt excludes the monetization loan and includes the current portion (\$756 and \$619 at December 31, 2012 and 2011, respectively) of these debt instruments.
 Fair values were estimated based on quoted prices for financial instruments for which all significant inputs were observable, either directly or indirectly. - (f) The fair value of the redeemable common securities of subsidiary was based on various inputs, including an independent third-party appraisal, adjusted for current market conditions.

-Note 6.
+Note 5.
 Monetization Financing Entity